Office of Sustainability

 The Brandeis Decarbonization Action Plan

-Together with a team of experts, Brandeis' Capital Programs group is developing a plan to transform energy use, reduce emissions on campus and set the university on a path to carbon neutrality.
-The team is conducting a rigorous assessment of the work needed to transform the campus' heating, cooling, and electricity usage to become fossil fuel free.
-The resulting Decarbonization Action Plan will give Brandeis the analysis and tools needed to commit to new greenhouse gas reduction targets for our scope 1 and scope 2 emissions.
+Together with a team of experts, Brandeis' Capital Programs group began developing a plan to transform energy use, reduce emissions on campus and set the university on a path to carbon neutrality.
+The team conducted a rigorous assessment of the work needed to transform the campus' heating, cooling, and electricity usage to become fossil fuel free.
+The resulting study will give Brandeis the analysis and tools needed to commit to new greenhouse gas reduction targets for our scope 1 and scope 2 emissions.
 Most importantly, the plan will include an adjustable 10-year capital investment and energy procurement strategy that leverages our existing 10-year deferred maintenance plan, augmented with lower-emitting and less energy-intensive solutions.
-The study will run from June 2022 to early 2023.
-There will be opportunities for community presentations & feedback.
+Results from the study are currently under review and will be presented to the Board of Trustees in September 2023.

 photo of ziv quad with lawn sign about organic trial

-Ziv Quad is one of the areas in the organic management trial.
-Signs like these will indicate the other areas around campus
+Ziv Quad was one of the areas in the organic management trial.

 New organic land management practices